Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 A register architecture is beginning to be implied by the design.
 We now have a 900-bit instruction word and 20 45-bit inputs to separate parts of the circuitry.
 It is also evident we will need the machine to be capable of receiving consecutive instruction words with a certain frequency and handling them sequentially.
 For this purpose, it will be necessary to design a a hardware (or software) digital microprocessor around our hybrid analog/digital operation pipeline architecture that implements minimal but ideal control logic.
 This is a typical exercise in optimizing control logic that could be performed by any competent embedded systems designer.
 The fundamental advantage for quantum emulation of our design is entirely encapsulated by the work presented thus far.

-The circuitry defined thus far plays the role of the execution modules in a digital pipeline.
+The circuitry deﬁned thus far plays the role of the execution modules in a digital pipeline.
 A processor built around our execution module might have no ALU or FPU.
 Rather, it could have the described operation pipelining infrastructure and resulting combinational digital logic and convolutional analog differential operator circuits in their place.
 This would allow it to achieve efficient quantum information emulation.
 Alternatively, our execution module could be added to supplement the FPU or ALU in a pre-existing computing system.

-\subsubsection{Optimality Comparison}
+\subsection{Optimality Comparison}

-The optimality of the proposed emulator will be compared to another recent hardware general quantum computing emulator that makes use of digital FPGA technology.
-In December 2018, Długopolski and Pilch published an FPGA-based real quantum computer emulator design in the Journal of Computational Electronics.
+The optimality of the proposed emulator will be compared to a prototypical hardware general quantum computing emulator that makes use of digital FPGA technology.
+Dlugopolski and Pilch published an FPGA-based real quantum computer emulator design in the Journal of Computational Electronics.

-Długopolski and Pilch implemented their own 10 bit floating point arithmetic in VHDL.
+Dlugopolski and Pilch implemented their own 10 bit floating point arithmetic in VHDL.
 They created a quantum computing emulator with the following architecture.

 The quantum state was maintained as a set of 10 bit floating point numbers, one float for each of the real and imaginary components of each coefficient.
 Quantum transformations were implemented by parallel floating point multiplications acting on input gate registers and inputs state registers.